pherbers/adventofcode2024/README.md

 # Day 15
 I should make a proper pygame engine for this.
 Didn't think I would use my setup so often.
 Worked perfectly for the box pushing.
 Just needed a DFS again for part 2.

+# Day 16
+A Dijkstra AND a DFS?!
+Is this a crossover episode?
+No pygame this time, just matplotlib.